uvaai/ml1/_schedules/1 Fall 2021/index.md

 - Turning to the course's heads for help or receiving help from the course's heads during the quiz or test.

-- Turning to the web or elsewhere for instruction beyond the course's own, for references, and for solutions to technical difficulties, but not for outright solutions to problem set's problems or your own final project.
+- Turning to the web or elsewhere for instruction beyond the course's own, for references, and for solutions to technical difficulties, but not for outright solutions to assignment problems or your own final project.

 - Whiteboarding solutions to problem sets with others using diagrams or pseudocode but not actual code.